NormalVR/Normcore-Documentation/src/realtime/synchronizing-custom-data.md

 }
 ```

 Now, this isn't enough to synchronize our model with the datastore.
 We need a few methods to expose this property publicly, detect changes to the color, and send any changes to the server.
 Luckily, Normcore comes with a plugin that will write all of that logic for us and ensure that it's written with correctness and performance in mind.
-In order to use it, we're going to add a `[RealtimeModel]` attribute to our class, and a `[RealtimeProperty]` attribute to the `_color` variable.
+In order to use it, we're going to add a `[RealtimeModel]` attribute to our class and a `[RealtimeProperty]` attribute to the `_color` variable.
 Your class should look something like this:

 ```csharp {5,7}